Northpark Mall (Missouri): History

 Northpark Mall opened in 1972, on Range Line Road on the east side of Joplin.
 At the time, the mall was anchored by Montgomery Ward to the north, JCPenney to the south, and local chain Newman's at the middle.
 Other stores included Walgreens, McCrory's, Ramsay's Department Store, For All Bible (which moved out in 2016, and permanently closed the next year), Wyatt's cafeteria, as well as many other stores.
 Newman's became Heer's in 1987, the same year that a new wing was built, and the mall received its first renovation.
 The new wing extended easterly from the JCPenney store.
 This new wing included two new anchors, Famous-Barr and Venture.
 The renovation also brought a food court as well as a new five screen cinema.
 In 1994, Heer's closed, and Famous-Barr moved its men's wear and home goods to the former Heer's space.
 That same year, Sears built a store adjacent to Montgomery Ward, moving from an older store near downtown Joplin.
 In 1998, the mall received a minor renovation, changing only the color scheme.
 After the closure of the Venture chain in 1998, its anchor at the mall was converted to Shopko, but it closed in the early 2000s following the closure of Montgomery Ward in 2001.
+A Chuck E. Cheese opened next to the mall in early 2003.
 Both Famous-Barr locations were rebranded as Macy's in 2006.
 Montgomery Ward remained vacant until mid-2007, when its space was split between TJ Maxx and Steve & Barry's, the latter of which closed in 2008 and was replaced by Vintage Stock.
-In 2006, the mall received its first major renovation in nearly 20 years, changing the color scheme, adding all new lighting and floor tiles, and renovating the food court to a route 66 theme.
+In 2006, the mall received its first major renovation in nearly 20 years, changing the color scheme, adding all new lighting and floor tiles, and renovating the food court to a Route 66 theme.

 In 2012, Old Navy moved into a space formerly occupied by Tilt Studios.
 As a result, the original Old Navy became Jo-Ann Fabrics, and Tilt opened a larger location near Vintage Stock, and Ulta Beauty opened a store off the food court.
 In the summer of 2014, a soft play area for children was added in the Macy's women's court.